 Like Bill, Jerome had a very good reason to want to run the race.
 He had suffered a back injury the day before a scheduled triathlon and subsequent visits with one of the doctors at VSI lead to yoga therapy as part of his rehab.
 It was in celebration of that part of his journey that influenced his decision to run the race; and today, Jerome recalls how grateful he was to run after having come back from his injury.
 Learning the importance of a strong core and flexible body to help prevent future injuries just may have been the motivating factor in him becoming a yoga teacher.

 While on our Cruisers’ road trip to Boston the previous month, we discussed creating a Cruisers racing team.
 Once home, Jerome made bibs for us to wear to races, but I think this was the only race where we wore them.

 Jerome also found this cute cartoon and printed it out to wear on his back.

 The morning of the race, Jerome and I were the only two to meet at Trailside Park to add mileage to our day’s run.
-Once at the race, we found Beth who had run directly from her home, and then found Rich and his daughter who drove all the way from Maryland to join us.
-Bill cruised in from his bike ride just in time to play photographer and cheer us on as the race started.
+Once at the race, we found Beth who had run directly from her home, and then found Rich and his daughter who had driven all the way from Maryland to join us.
+Bill cruised in on his bike just in time to play photographer and cheer us on as the race started.